jhlee9708/jhlee9708.github.io/_news/announcement_10.md

 related_posts: false
 ---

-Our review of wireless wearable electronics is published in [Advanced Electronic Materials](https://advanced.onlinelibrary.wiley.com/doi/full/10.1002/aelm.202400884)!
+Our review of wireless wearable electronics has been published in [Advanced Electronic Materials](https://advanced.onlinelibrary.wiley.com/doi/full/10.1002/aelm.202400884)!